simonhambly/zoek-bootstrap/README.md

 Simply amend the version no in package.json run `npm prune && npm install`.
 Don't forget to unpack the assets again.

+## TODO

+- explain
+  - the build tools available
+  - how js is bundled
+  - support for es2015 modules
+- get flow working in consuming projects (works during dev of bootstrap itself)

 ## Styleguide

 Patternlab is being used for the style guide.
 Use this as a reference for the HTML needed to work with zoek-bootstrap.
 Clone this repo and run: